carpentries-incubator/twitter-with-twarc/_episodes/04-twitter-api.md

 have permission to install things on top of twarc)

 Our twitter guide gives advice about how to follow a real-time event, like pending #scotus decisions.

+## Convert to csv
+While JSON is common, it's not super human-readable, and it would be a bear to convert to a dataframe.
+So twarc2 convert to csv functions that we can use.

+twarc2 csv kittens.jsonl output_data/kittens.csv

+and we can load that into a pandas dataframe: